 REVISE:

 Change the first paragraph of Cl.
-11.22.6.4 as shown below:
+11.22.6.4 as shown below.
+Insert after the 1st sentence in Para 1 as shown :

 11.22.6.4 Measurement exchange

 The time windows during which Fine Timing Measurement frames are sent are known as burst instances.
+When the responder sets the ASAP field to 0, Fine Timing Measurement frames (and their retransmissions) other than the initial Fine Timing Measurement frame (and its retransmissions) shall not be sent outside burst instances.
+When the responder sets the ASAP field to 1, Fine Timing Measurement frames (and their retransmissions) shall not be sent outside burst instances.
 The timing of the burst instances is defined by the following parameters: